timescale/docs/timescaledb/how-to-guides/update-timescaledb/index.md

     psql -x "postgres://<USERNAME>:<PASSWORD>@<HOST>:<PORT>/<DB_NAME>?sslmode=require"
     ```
     Do not run any other commands before continuing to the next step.
-1. Run the following `psql` command:
+1. At the `psql` prompt, upgrade TimescaleDB to the latest installed version:
     ```sql
     ALTER EXTENSION timescaledb UPDATE;
     ```
     This upgrades TimescaleDB to the latest installed version, even if you're
     several versions behind.
 To update to a version that's not the latest
-    installed version, specify the version number, like so:
+    installed version, specify the version number, like this:
     ```sql
     ALTER EXTENSION timescaledb UPDATE TO '2.5.1';
     ```
 1. Verify that the upgrade worked by running `\dx timescaledb` to see the
-    extension's version number.
+    version number of the extension.
     ```sql
     \dx timescaledb